Wisconsin Badgers men's basketball: Bud Foster era (1934–1959)

 Starting with the 1934–35 season, former UW basketball player Bud Foster began coaching the Wisconsin Badgers.
 In his first season as head coach, he led the Badgers to their 12th Big Ten Conference Championship in 28 years.
-In 1941, Foster led the Badgers to their only NCAA Championship in history.
+In 1941, Foster led the Badgers to their only national championship in history.
 With the help of tournament MOP John Kotz and All-American Gene Englund, the Badgers beat Washington State 39–34 in the final game of the NCAA Tournament.
 It was their first ever invitation to the NCAA Tournament, after winning the Big Ten Championship in that year.
 Foster coached three All-Americans during his tenure – Gene Englund in 1941, John Kotz in 1942 and Don Rehfeldt in 1950.
 The Badgers won one more Big Ten championship in 1947 and attended their second NCAA Tournament.
 It would be their last postseason appearance of any sort for 42 years, and their last NCAA appearance for 47 years.